rakeshkumawat12/necklaceparadise/README.md

 # **Necklace Paradise - A Stunning E-commerce Platform for Jewelry Enthusiasts**

 Welcome to Necklace Paradise, a premium online store designed exclusively for jewelry lovers.
-Built using the MERN stack,
+Built using the MERN stack.

 ## **Table of Contents**